IBM/couchbackup/README.md

 export COUCH_URL=https://myusername:mypassword@myhost.cloudant.com
 ```

-Alternatively we can use the `--url` command-line parameter.
+Or use the `--url` command-line parameter.

 When passing credentials in the user information subcomponent of the URL
 they must be [percent encoded](https://tools.ietf.org/html/rfc3986#section-3.2.1).
 Specifically, within either the username or password, the characters `: / ? # [ ] @ %`
-_MUST_ be precent-encoded, other characters _MAY_ be percent encoded.
+_MUST_ be precent-encoded, other characters _MAY_ be percent-encoded.

 For example, for the username `user123` and password `colon:at@321`:
 ```
 https://user123:colon%3aat%40321@localhost:5984
 ```

-Note that additional care must be taken to escape shell reserved characters when
+Note take extra care to escape shell reserved characters when
 setting the environment variable or command-line parameter.

 ### The Database name